UtkarshJain05/Power-BI/1. Ecommerce Dashboard/README.md

-# 🛍️POWER-BI : Utkarsh Ecommerce Sales Dashboard
+# 🛍️ POWER BI: Utkarsh Ecommerce Sales Dashboard

 Welcome! 👋
 This repository contains a Power BI dashboard project focused on eCommerce sales analytics.
 The goal is to turn raw sales data into meaningful insights through visuals, KPIs, and interactive reports — all powered by Power BI.